Light tank: Tactical mobility

 Some light tanks such as the PT-76 are amphibious, typically being propelled in the water by hydrojets or by their tracks.
 Most amphibious light tanks weigh little and often utilize aluminum armor.
 Some light tanks require no modifications for river crossings.
 Crews simply raise the easily accessible cloth sides around the hull, cover the hatches, turn on the bilge pump and shift the transmission to water operations.
 Often, a fold down trim vane is erected to stop water from flooding into the hatch.

 Strategic mobility

-Some light tanks, such as the M551 Sheridan, ZTQ-15 and 2S25 Sprut-SD armored reconnaissance vehicle, could be rigged for low-velocity airdrops from cargo aircraft.
-With this method the tank is pulled out of the aircraft by brake chutes and skids to a stop.
-The crew does not ride in the tank during extraction, but parachutes from another plane.
+Some light tanks, such as the M551 Sheridan, ZTQ-15 and 2S25 Sprut-SD armored reconnaissance vehicle, could be rigged for low-velocity airdrops from transport aircraft.
+The crew does not ride in the tank during parachute insertion, but parachutes from another plane.
 Upon landing, they go to their tank, release the lines, and drive it away.